taikedz/handy-scripts/projects/secure-dir/README.md

 Requires EncFS and Linux (bash and GNU tools)

+You can view this help in any HTML viewer by running:

+	secdir --help | markdown > /tmp/secdirhelp && $htmlviewer /tmp/secdirhelp

+Or see the latest release documentation at [the secdir main page](https://github.com/taikedz/handy-scripts/tree/master/projects/secure-dir)

 ## Usage

+	secdir init
-	secdir {list|init}
+	secdir {mount|open} ACCOUNT
-	secdir {mount|open} ACCOUNT [-to MOUNTPOINT] [LINK ...] secdir {unmount|close} ACCOUNT
+	secdir {unmount|close} ACCOUNT

 Uses a `secdir.enc` directory in the current working directory to store the encrypted files.

-The secure directory is mounted in the current working directory.
+The secure directory is mounted in the current working directory, or the "home=" directory you configure in the config file.

-If you do not specify a `MOUNTPOINT`, creates a directory in the current working directory and mounts there, if allowed.
+You need to be in the parent directory of the `secdir.enc` directory to open the secure directories it contains.

+You can be anywhere when closing the mounted directory.

 ## OPTIONS

 `list`

-* list secure directories by account name configured at current working directory
+* List local secure directories, and the current active security utility

 `init`

 * set current working directory up as a location to store secure directories' encrypted data

-`{mount|open} [-to MOUNTPOINT] [LINKS ...]`
+`{mount|open} ACCOUNT`

 * mount the secure directory.
 If it does not exist, offers to create it.
-* You can specify `-to MOUNTPOINT` to explicitly mount the directory at that location.
-* You can specify any number of softlinks to create pointing to the mounted directory.
 * Will fail if you cannot write to the mountpoint
-* If you have configured against mounting in the current working directory, you MUST point the `-to MOUNTPOINT` to a different location.
-This allows secure directories to be distributed on a network whilst reducing the risk of a user indavertently mounting in a publicly shared directory.
+* If you have configured against mounting in the current working directory, you MUST point the `home=` option to a different location.
+This allows secure directories to be distributed on a network whilst reducing the risk of a user __indavertently__ mounting in a publicly shared directory (and thus propagating the plaintext files over the network).
-	*  This is a Molly-guard, NOT a security lock.
+	* **This is a molly-guard, NOT a security lock !!** Modifying the `secdir.enc/config` file can override this.

 `{unmount|close}`

 * unmount a mounted secure directory.
-* Any soft links created during mount will be removed.

 ## CONFIGURATION